sem-onyalo/speed-reflex-game/README.md

 positional arguments:
   objective: The game objective to play:
   1 - Keep It In The Middle
-  2 - Keep It In The Spot
+  2 - Move It To The Spot

 optional arguments:
   -h, --help  show this help message and exit